sounritesh/Article-Analyzer/README.md

 # Article-Analyzer
 ### Description
 It is a tool to analyze articles online.
-It takes article text or URL as input and processes the article and produces a word cloud, extracts keywords and calculates the word count.
-It leverages techniques like **web scraping, data cleaning, text preprocessing, tokenization and classification**.
+It takes article text or URL as input and processes the article and produces a word cloud, extracts keywords, produces a summary and calculates the word count.
+It leverages techniques like **web scraping, data cleaning, text preprocessing, tokenization, text summarization and classification**.

 It supports 9 languages which includes **English, Arabic, German, French, Portuguese, Italian, Spanish, Dutch and Turkish**.